 These small batch chocolate peanut butter truffles are rich, indulgent, and simple.
-This recipe makes just seven truffles and is great for holiday desserts!
+This recipe makes just seven truffles (but can be scaled up) and is great for holiday desserts!

 With Valentine's Day (or Galentine's Day) festivities coming up, chocolate is on the brain!
 Not that chocolate is ever far from my mind when it comes to dessert, but it definitely jumps to the front of the line this time of year.

-And while I by no means would ask you to rank your favorite chocolate desserts, I'll put it out there that truffles are up towards the tippy top of my list.
-They're rich, they're dense, and *in essence* they have built-in portion control.
+And while I by no means would ask you to rank your favorite chocolate desserts, I'll put it out there that truffles are up towards the top of my list, along with dark chocolate covered peppermint pretzels.
+They're rich, they're dense, and in essence they have built-in portion control.

 Lastly if you're a big fan of truffles dipped in chocolate, you can definitely coat these that way, but I opted to keep things simple by rolling them in cocoa powder.
 Up to you - treat yo self, Galentine!

 - These truffles have a deep, dark flavor and aren't overly sweet.
 If you know you like sweeter chocolate desserts, you can substitute in up to half of the chocolate with semisweet chocolate.
 If going that route, try and find a semisweet chocolate bar instead of chips as it melts better.

 - Chunky peanut butter can be used instead of creamy and added peanuts.
 We're just a creamy PB house and didn't have chunky to use!

 More Easy Dessert Recipes

 Ditch the peanuts, swap the cream for Irish cream liqueur, and add espresso powder for another rich and flavored truffle recipe.
 These chocolate Irish cream truffles are a huge hit around St. Patrick's Day and let's be real - any time of year.

 Chocolate Peanut Butter Truffles